manavbagai/educka/README.md

 > As the image above suggests, Kubernetes architecture is quite complex.
 For a more in-depth overview of the Kubernetes architecture, consider reading the Kubernetes Official docs.

+## Flow
+Let’s walk through what happens when you create a deployment (e.g., kubectl apply -f deployment.yaml):

+1. User Sends API Request
+You run:
+kubectl apply -f deployment.yaml kubectl sends this request to the kube-apiserver.

+2. API Server Receives the Request
+Validates the deployment spec.
+Stores the desired state in etcd (e.g., 3 replicas of nginx).

+3. kube-controller-manager Acts
+The Deployment Controller detects the new deployment via a watch on the API server.
+It creates a ReplicaSet object.
+The ReplicaSet controller then creates 3 unscheduled Pod objects (they have no assigned node yet).
+These unscheduled pods are also stored in etcd.

+4. kube-scheduler Picks Nodes
+Watches for unscheduled pods via the API server.
+For each unscheduled pod:
+Evaluates all nodes
+Filters out unsuitable ones (insufficient CPU/memory, taints, etc.)
+Ranks remaining nodes (e.g., based on least loaded) Binds the pod to the best node
+This “binding” updates the pod object with .spec.nodeName.

+5. kubelet on Node Executes the Pod
+On the chosen node, kubelet sees the pod assigned to it (via the API server).
+Pulls the container image.
+Runs the container using the container runtime (e.g., containerd)

 ## Kubernetes Pros
 > Now that you have a basic idea of how Kubernetes works under the hood, let’s discuss key advantages of the platform.
 We’ve compiled a list of the following benefits:
 ```